GenericMappingTools/gmt-examples/CONTRIBUTING.md

 **Please be considerate and respectful of others**.
 Everyone must abide by our [Code of Conduct](CODE_OF_CONDUCT.md) and we encourage all to read it carefully.

+## The `AUTHORS.md` file

+Anyone who has contributed a pull request to the project is welcome to add themselves to the `AUTHORS.md` file.